 The “Violoncello Piccolo”, an instrument for which Bach wrote quite considerably (Sixth Solo Cello Suite and at least twenty Cantatas) has five strings: the four normal cello strings plus a higher E string.
 The “Arpeggione”, instrument for which Schubert wrote his extraordinary Arpeggione Sonata, is very different.
 While it has the same additional high E string, it then has five other (lower) strings which are tuned to guitar tuning, with the following open-string pitches (from bottom to top): E, A, D, G, B, and E. The Viola da Gamba has between 5 and 7 strings and is tuned, like the Arpeggione, mainly in fourths.
 None of these instruments has an extra string tuned lower than the cello’s C string, but all have at least one additional string above the cello’s A string.

-Because of the cello’s lack of the higher string, playing the repertoire of these instruments on a normal 4-string cello is almost identical to playing virtuoso violin pieces in their original key, with the only difference being that here we will need our lowest (C) string (which we don’t need for violin pieces).
+Because of the cello’s lack of the higher E string, playing the repertoire of these instruments on a normal 4-string cello is almost identical to playing virtuoso violin pieces in their original key, with the only difference being that here, unlike for violin pieces, we will need our lowest (C) string.
 Using a normal 4-string cello for this repertoire is like asking a tuba to play a trumpet part: we are completely out of our normal cello register.